 The recommended snorkeling area covers the lagoon facing the beach.
-It is especially noted to explore the rocks along the coast and the outskirts of Souris Island.
-Be careful to not pass behind the island, as there is often current.
+It is especially noted that you should explore the rocks along the coast and the outskirts of Souris Island.
+Be careful to not pass behind the island, as there is often a strong current.

-Here, we find a few accommodations to stay in from the hills overlooking the beach.
-Several restaurants and snack are located in the village of Anse Royale.
+Here, you will find a few accommodations to stay in from the hills overlooking the beach.
+Several restaurants and snacks are located in the village of Anse Royale.

 These snorkeling spots are accessible to beginners and kids.
 You will enter the water gradually from a beach, or in a less than 3ft. deep area.
 The sea is generally calm, shallow, with almost no waves or currents.
 These spots are usually located in marked and/or monitored swimming areas.
 It is not necessary to swim long distances to discover the sea life.